-- Sperm Selection: The sperm sample is observed looking for the best quality and, once selected, must be immobilized with a quick movement of the ICSI pipette to fracture its tail.
+- Sperm Selection: The sperm sample is studied, looking for the best quality and, once selected, must be immobilized with a quick movement of the ICSI pipette to fracture its tail.
 The sperm is then aspirated with this same pipette.

-- Oocyte Orientation: in order not to damage the internal structures of the ovum with the injection, it is placed oriented with its polar body at the top and is held by the holding pipette so that it does not move.
+- Oocyte Orientation: in order not to damage the internal structures of the ovum with the injection, it is placed with its polar body at the top and is held by the holding pipette so that it does not move.

 - Intracytoplasmic Injection: the ovum is gently pressed with the injection pipette through the zona pellucida and the internal membrane.
-Once inside the egg, a small amount of cytoplasm is aspirated into contact with the sperm, which is then gently introduced into the ovum.
+Once inside the egg, a small amount of cytoplasm is aspirated to come into contact with the sperm, which is then gently introduced into the ovum.

 - Final evaluation: the ovum breakage type provides information about the oocyte quality and can condition its further development.
 Therefore, it is necessary to evaluate the type of breakage, which can be by pressure or aspiration.

 Once the entire ICSI process has been completed, it is also important to note the morphological characteristics of the oocytes: polar body, cytoplasm, perivitelline space, zona pellucida, etc.

 Finally, the oocytes are stored in culture plates in the incubator, waiting to assess whether fertilization has taken place.
 This takes approximately 24 hours.